 In July, I was very fortunate to be in beautiful Vancouver to attend the Design & Content Conference hosted by Republic of Quality.
 I’ve never been to such a large design conference before and I was super excited to connect with other designers and see the diversity of speakers and talks.
 I was not disappointed – I was so inspired by all the fantastic talks and the new friends I made.
-I gained so much to bring back to my work at Onyx Point, Inc.
+I gained so much to bring back to my work at Onyx Point, LLC.

 Some very brief highlights from my trip